jofragotre/Transformers-Almost-From-Scratch/readme.md

   - Stacked Transformer blocks for sequence modeling.
   - A language modeling head for predicting the next token.
   - A `generate` method for autoregressive text generation.
+  - Added a Vision Transformer model as well following the original ViT paper!

 - **`tokenizers.py`**: Implements tokenization utilities:
   - `BaseTokenizer`: Abstract base class for tokenizers.